MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/custom-integration.md

   * Please update the required params in the code following the documentation of S2S here[ Service-to-Service Authentication](/azure/industry/training-services/microsoft-community-training/rest-api-management/service-to-service-authentication) and then publish the function app.
 * Here is a [sample recording](https://microsoft.sharepoint.com/:v:/t/BuildingSangam/EQZ7Z2zY7zdAuQY5leNYmwgBO7-ezdGFTUngJWdz70wmsA?e=YIITyN) for your reference.

-### Does Microsoft Community Training provide any job-matching capabilities?
-How can I integrate Microsoft community training with external job portals?
+### Does Community Training provide any job-matching capabilities?
+How can I integrate Community Training with external job portals?

-Microsoft Community Training does not come with any job-matching capabilities out of the box.
+Community Training does not come with any job-matching capabilities out of the box.
 However, it can be integrated with external job portals to push learner progress and course certificates using the REST APIs.

 For more information, please reach out to us [**via HelpDesk**](https://go.microsoft.com/fwlink/?linkid=2104630) on how to integrate the platform with external application.

 ### Is e-commerce and payment integration available on the platform?
-Can I use Microsoft Community Training to sell courses directly to end users?
+Can I use Community Training to sell courses directly to end users?

 E-Commerce and Payment functionalities are not available on the platform out of the box.
 However, customers can build these functions using the APIs.